 Pittsburgh mayor says he’s boosted security after threats

-Peduto says he has extended the hours of his security detail into the evening following "direct death threats," particularly around the firearms issue.
-Peduto said he sends such threats on to Pittsburgh police and tries not to think about them.
+Democratic Mayor Bill Peduto says he's extended the hours of his security detail into the evening following "direct death threats," particularly around the issue of firearms.
+Peduto said he sends such threats to Pittsburgh police and tries to put them out of mind.

+The city approved gun control measures in the wake of the Tree of Life Synagogue shooting that killed 11 last fall.

 The measures approved in April would restrict military-style assault weapons as well as armor-piercing ammunition and high-capacity magazines and allow temporary seizure of guns from those deemed a threat.
-Lawsuits were filed immediately alleging that the measures violate state law barring municipalities from regulating the ownership or possession of firearms and ammunition.
+Lawsuits were filed alleging the measures violated state law barring municipalities from regulating the ownership or possession of firearms and ammunition.

 Comments